 1. Appoint Guardians for Your Minor Children

 If both parents of minor children pass away without a will naming guardians, disputes can arise.
-Imagine both sets of grandparents seeking guardianship — without a clear directive, this could lead to lengthy legal battles, causing additional trauma for your children during an already challenging time.
-Worse, someone you don’t trust could be appointed as their guardian.
-A will allows you to choose who will care for your children.
+For example, both sets of grandparents may seek guardianship.
+Without a clear directive, this can lead to lengthy legal battles and emotional stress for children.
+In some cases, someone you would not have chosen could be appointed as guardian.
+A will allows you to clearly choose who will care for your children.

 2. Distribute Your Estate According to Your Wishes